 I am so proud of being part of incredible teams of people, friends, family and professionals.
 You just can’t do it alone in life.
 Every successful person has an incredible supportive team of people to lift them up.
 It is this ability to build teams of like-minded people to make positive differences in the world that sets me apart.
 As they say in the nautical world, “All boats rise with the tide.”
 My first international project with a great team of people was creating Sailability Greater Tampa Bay, a sailing program for people of all ages and abilities.
 We partnered with a group in Australia and CNN followed the progress of the program.
 We are still putting people with disabilities on the water.

 This Alzheimer’s project would never have happened without Brenda, her husband Michael and all the other supportive people playing their roles.
 We hear the pain every day from dedicated caregivers, families and people with Alzheimer’s and want to give them tools to improve their relationship with their loved one throughout all stages of the disease.

 Being part of a team of people who are making a positive difference in the world makes me happy.
 I have been part of many different teams and projects over the years and I have learned what Margaret Mead said years ago really is true: “Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that has.”

 Creating this project to help families cope with Alzheimer’s has given me great happiness.
-The complete Mackenzie Meets Alzheimer’s Educational Program is available on our website for our introductory price of just $47.00.
-The complete program includes the five videos in the Mackenzie Meets Alzheimer’s Disease Educational Video Series:
+The complete Mackenzie Meets Alzheimer’s Awareness Program is available on our website for our introductory price of just $47.00.
+The complete program includes the five videos in the Mackenzie Meets Alzheimer’s Disease Awareness Video Series:

 • Coping with Alzheimer’s Disease for the Responsible Adult with Children